Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Rare transitions between states with different jet numbers

-Using figure~\ref{fig:Rayleigh_Kuo}, we now describe the jet nucleations and coalescences, from the point of view of the Rayleigh--Kuo criterium.
-First we observe that during the nucleation processes, we do not see any of sign change for the Rayleigh--Kuo criteria that would qualitatively differ from the stable jet situation.
+Using Fig.\ref{fig:Rayleigh_Kuo}, we now describe the jet nucleations and coalescences, from the point of view of the Rayleigh--Kuo criterion.
+First we observe that during the nucleation processes, we do not see any change of sign for the Rayleigh--Kuo criterion that would qualitatively differs from the stable jet situation.
 Second, during the coalescence, a black band appears at the level of the westward jet squeezed between two eastward jets, just before the coalescence.
-In this area, although we cannot conclude from this figure, the Rayleigh--Kuo criteria may change sign.
-As the Rayleigh--Kuo criteria is only a necessary condition for instability, we can not conclude from this figure if a very localized and very low rate instability may occur during the coalescence.
-But such an instability do occur, its rate has to be the small as the typical time scale for the change of the structure, is very long, of order $1/\alpha$.
+In this area, although we cannot conclude from this figure, the Rayleigh--Kuo criterion may change sign.
+As the Rayleigh--Kuo criterion is only a necessary condition for instability, we can not conclude from this figure if a very localized and very low rate instability may occur during the coalescence.
+However, if such an instability actually occurs, its rate has to be very small, as the typical time scale for the change of the structure is very long, of order $1/\alpha$.

-We thus conclude that a barotropic adjustment mechanism actual also takes place during the periods of "marginal instability" that lead to coalescences and nucleations of jets.
+We conclude that the flow is constantly marginally stable close to westward jets, in accordance with a barotropic adjustment picture.
+This is the case for stationary states, as we already analyzed and discussed theoretically in~\cite{Woillez}, but this is also the case during both the coalescence and the nucleation transitions.
+This marginal stability is thus not specifically related to transition trajectories, as it also occurs for stationary states.
+We conclude that this marginal stability (or instability) is not by itself the driver of the transitions.

+In this section, we have addressed the hydrodynamical stability of the flow.
+We have seen that no hydrodynamical unstability occurs, although marginal stability is always present.
+A different question is wether the slow effective dynamics that describes the flow on longer time scale should be unstable or not.
+It should be unstable, at some point, because of the observed saddle point phenomenology.
+When transitions occur, in order to pass the saddle point, the noise has to compensate the instability of the slow effective dynamics.
+On the slow timescale, the relevant noise is the one produced by the fluctuations of the divergence of the time average of the Reynolds stress.
+We discuss this in the next section.